-At WeatherPort Shelter Systems, we understand the tension fabric structure market can be a crowded and sometimes confusing place, especially for people without construction backgrounds or knowledge about engineered fabric buildings.
+At WeatherPort® Shelter Systems, we understand the tension fabric structure market can be a crowded and sometimes confusing place, especially for people without construction backgrounds or knowledge about engineered fabric buildings.

 Expert third-party sources independently verify the quality and safety of our engineering.
-Ask the other guys if they do the same.
-Additionally, our sales staff, engineers, designers and project managers will be there for you every step of the way, from selecting or designing the right structure, and to the installation of your WeatherPort fabric building.
+Additionally, our friendly building specialists, engineers, designers and project managers will be there for you every step of the way, from the initial consultation, to selecting or designing the right structure, and to the installation of your WeatherPort fabric building.

-We can engineer our structures to meet your exact specifications for wind and snow loads, ground conditions and performance needs.
-Our PVC fabric buildings are engineered to last, with an average field life of 15 years.
-No tension fabric structures are tougher in extreme environments with temperatures as frigid as minus-80 degrees Fahrenheit or as blistering as 130 degrees in the shade.
+Our fabric buildings are engineered to last, capable of withstanding year-long use for decades.
+No tension fabric structures are made to withstand extreme environments with temperatures as frigid as -80 ̊ F or as blistering as +130 ̊ F degrees in the shade.

-WeatherPort PVC fabrics also allow for additional processing, which includes adding laminated custom logos to help you increase brand awareness.
+WeatherPort’s fabric membranes also allow for additional processing, which includes adding custom logos to help you increase brand awareness.
 Available in a variety of colors, our tension fabric structures have the ability to blend in with their surroundings or stand out in a crowd.

-Our lightweight aluminum frames are perfectly suited for highly portable building applications.
-WeatherPort’s high-quality 50-kilipound-per-square-inch (ksi) yield aluminum and 55 ksi tensile steel is ideal for large and small fabric buildings and heavy-duty construction.
+Our high-quality 50 kilipound-per-square-inch (KSI) yield aluminum and 55 KSI tensile steel is ideal for large and small fabric buildings, as well as heavy-duty construction.

 In-House Powder Coating

-Erect Your WeatherPort Fabric Building on a Variety of Foundations
+Secure Your Weatherport Fabric Building on a Variety of Foundations

-The design of our fabric tension structures provides you with an extensive variety of foundation options to meet each project’s requirements.
-Among the materials ideally suited for use with a WeatherPort are:
+The design of our fabric buildings provides you with an extensive variety of foundation options to meet each project’s requirements.
+Materials ideally suited for anchoring a WeatherPort fabric building include: